NMRExchangeFormat/NEF/Charter.md

 and Chairperson, the Secretariat, and the Specifications Repository.

 ## 2.1 Assembly
-The NEF project is governed by the Assembly of members, which is open to all groups that maintain software or services in a relevant scientific area, and that commit themselves to supporting the NEF format for data import and export.
+The NEF project is governed by the Assembly of members, which is open to anybody that is engaged in software or services in a relevant scientific area, and that commit themselves to supporting the NEF format.

 The Assembly meets at least once a year, possibly by audio or video conference, or in the form of an publicly accessible on-line discussion forum.